 Human Trafficking Reporting Procedures

 By January 1, 2021, all massage establishments will need to implement a procedure for reporting suspected human trafficking to the National Human Trafficking Hotline.
-Not only that, a sign with the establishment’s procedure will need to be posted in an area accessible to employees.
+Not only that, but a sign with the establishment’s procedure will also need to be posted in an area accessible to employees.
 Again, the Board of Massage Therapy will be adopting Rules to implement this requirement.